waldronbios2/session5/README.md

 4. Create residual deviance plots using the functions defined in the lecture.

 5. Plot the frequences of predicted and observed counts for each model.

-6. Try fitting the needle dataset using a zero-inflated gamma count distribution